tlmurphy/short/README.md

 ## Running the App

-This application has two subprojects, one has the backend built using AkkaHttp, the other using Http4s.
+This application has multiple subprojects using different frameworks and libraries for the http server.

 > Note: Start the frontend and backend in separate terminal windows
 > I've had issues when attempting to start the akka-http backend